Golden-crowned warbler: Distribution and habitat

-Golden-crowned warbler has 13 geographical races, which fall into three groups.
-The Central American culicivorus group (known as the stripe-crowned warbler) is essentially as described above, the southwestern cabanisi group (known as Cabanis's warbler) has grey upperparts and a white supercilium, and the aureocapillus group (known as the golden-crowned warbler) of the southeast, which has a white supercilium and orange-rufous crown stripe.
-The three groups are sometimes considered to be different species.

 Behaviour

-These birds feed on insects and spiders.
-The song is a high thin pit-seet-seet-seet-seet, and the call is a sharp tsip.
-It lays two to four rufous-spotted white eggs in a domed nest in a bank, often by a forest path, or under leaves on the forest floor.
+The golden-crowned warbler feeds on arthropods, especially insects and spiders.
+Their song is a high thin pit-seet-seet-seet-seet, and the call is a sharp tsip.
+It lays two to four rufous-spotted white eggs in a domed nest in a bank or under leaves on the forest floor.
+The eggs are incubated by the female for 10 to 12 days.
 Parent birds will feign injury to distract potential nest predators.